-Most of us, when we picture chickens, we imagine our small flock running around the barnyard dwarfed by our larger livestock (cow, goats, horses, etc).
+Most of us, when we picture chickens, we imagine our small flock, we raised from chicks, running around the barnyard dwarfed by our larger livestock (cow, goats, horses, etc).
 However, sometimes we come across some absolutely massive birds!
-Today we are going to figure out what the largest chicken breed really is.
+Today we are going to figure out what some of the largest chicken breeds really are.

 Let’s get straight to the list!